bonaparte/bonaparte/advanced/create_components.md

 # Create Bonaparte Components

-Bonaparte comes with all the necessary tools to make creating new Components simple.
+Bonaparte comes with all the necessary tools to make creating new components simple.

 Requiring the `bonaparte` module provides all the necessary functions to create new _components_ from _modules_, as well a set of utility functions that can be used within _modules_.